arosario86/MechaCar_Statistical_Analysis/README.md

 ![Lot_3](https://user-images.githubusercontent.com/104965708/193737350-cca72c27-81a9-4302-a98f-eb9688f587fb.png)

 The p-value for Lot 3 is qual to 0.04168, which is too low.
 We should reject the null hypothesis.

+## Study Design: MechaCar vs Competition
+Another statistical study that can be used to quantify how the MechaCar will perform against its competition would be to factor in fuel efficiancy and safety ratings.
+With today's cost of gas constantly increasing and more careless drivers on the road, these two data points should be reviewed.
+To do this, a two sample t-test would be best as it would enable us to review data on the performance of the MechaCar and the competition.
+The null hypothesis for the fuel efficiancy can be 25mpg and for the safety rating it should be 10 (10 out of 10).
+In order to run this test, data from current MechaCars should be sampled against the competition.